mramshaw/Node-Linting-and-Testing/README.md

 Some basic notes on Linting and Testing with node.js (WIP)

+[Of course, most of these tools may also be used when developing with plain javascript as well as javascript frameworks such as React.]

+All of the main browsers have extensions that can verify javascript.
+When testing client-side javascript components, these are probably the first place to start.

 The notes will cover using the javascript package manager `npm` but all of this can probably be done just as easily with `yarn`.